florisboard/nlp/README.md

 ```

 NOTE: atm we need to change the compiler path to the custom compiled one, else the build will fail.
 To change it, open
-[CMakePresets.json](CMakePresets.json) in a text editor and chang C/CXX compiler vars like so:
+[CMakePresets.json](CMakePresets.json) in a text editor and change the C/CXX compiler vars like so:

 ```
     ...